cyrus2281/gitBranchTool/README.md

 You can set the following parameters in your terminal profile:
   * G_DEFAULT_BRANCH                        Default branch name, usually master or main
+  * G_DIRECTORY                             Where the gitBranchTool.sh script is and where the branch info should be stored
   * G_CUSTOMIZED_PROMPT                     To whether customize the prompt or not
   * G_BRANCH_DELIMITER                      Delimiter for branch info (default '|')
                                             This character should not be in your branch or alias names
 ```